DigiTempReader/pi-logger/README.md

 * Update the paths in _systemd/pi-logger-create-graphs.service_ and _systemd/pi-logger-create-gatherer.service_ to point to where you have the source checked out.
-* Update the GPIO pin number, sensor type, and min/max allowed temperature range (in celsius) in _systemd/pi-logger-gatherer.service_.
+* Update the GPIO pin number, sensor type, temperature unit (C, F, K), and min/max allowed temperature range in _systemd/pi-logger-gatherer.service_.
 See http://pinout.xyz/ to look up the pin number required by wiringPi.
 * `sudo make install`